Counting conjugacy classes in groups with contracting elements: Genericity properties of contracting elements

 In \cite{YANG11}, it is proved that contracting elements are (resp. exponentially) generic if the proper action is PEG (resp.
 SCC).
 The proof of this result replies on the following more general result.
 Recall that $\mathcal V_{\epsilon, f}$ denotes the set of $(\epsilon, f)$-barrier-free elements.

 \begin{thm} \cite[Theorem 4.1]{YANG11} For each contracting element $f\in G$ the set of elements in $G$ conjugated into $\mathcal V_{\epsilon, f}$ is exponentially negligible for SCC actions. \end{thm} \begin{rem} Parallel to Theorem \ref{GrowthTightThm}, there is an additional statement that, when the action is PEG, the above set in the conclusion is negligible.
-This may be used to generalize \ref{mainthm} to any proper PEG action. \end{rem}
+This might be used to generalize \ref{mainthm} to any proper PEG action. \end{rem}

-By Theorem \ref{Conj2BarrierFree}, we proved in \cite[Proposition 3.1]{YANG11} that non-contracting elements admit minimal representatives in $\mathcal V_{\epsilon, f^m}$ for some $m>0$.
-Thus, non-contracting elements are exponentially negligible.
-One consequence is that it suffices to count conjugacy classes for contracting elements, when using pointed length.
+With the fixed basepoint $o$ in mind, an element $g\in G$ in its conjugacy class is called \textit{minimal} if $d(o, go)\le d(o, ho)$ for any $h\in [g]$.
+The second named author proved in \cite[Theorem 3.1]{YANG11} that non-contracting elements admit minimal conjugacy representatives in $\mathcal V_{\epsilon, f^m}$ for some $m>0$.
+Together with Theorem \ref{Conj2BarrierFree} this implies that non-contracting elements are exponentially negligible.
+As a consequence, in order to count conjugacy classes ordered by algebraic length, it suffices to consider contracting elements.
 Moreover, we can consider the set of elements admitting a minimal representative with an $(\epsilon, f)$-barrier.
+We record this observation into the following.

 \begin{lem} For a SCC action, the set of non-contracting elements is exponentially negligible.
 Moreover, the set of elements which admit a minimal $(\epsilon, f)$-barrier-free representative is exponentially negligible. \end{lem}